101 – Ontario Tech University

 The Founder’s, President’s and Chancellor’s scholarships require 1 application to be considered for all 5 awards.

 We offer the FIRST Robotics Canada (FRC) Scholarship valued at $12,000.
-We award this scholarship to a student participating on their high school’s FRC team, in their final year and entering an Engineering program at Ontario Tech.
+We award this scholarship to a student participating on their high school’s FRC team, in their final year and entering a program within the Faculty of Engineering and Applied Science or the Faculty of Energy Systems and Nuclear Science at Ontario Tech.

 We recognize your academic achievements during your undergraduate program.
 If you achieve a minimum 3.7 GPA (on a 4.3 scale) during the previous year and are returning to full-time study, we automatically award you a scholarship.

-If we offer you admission, you may apply to defer your application for 1 year, provided you accept your offer and meet all the conditions of your offer of admission.
+If we offer you admission, you may apply to defer your application for 1 year, provided you accept your offer and meet all the conditions of your offer.

 When you defer your application, we re-assess you for admissibility on a competitive basis in the relevant admission period.
 You must submit your deferral request online to the Office of the Registrar.
 You must make your deferral request before the end of the regular registration period for the specific application term.
 Competitive programs may have earlier deadlines.

-Our residence offers 3 styles of suites for accommodation.
-Every suite has cable television, high-speed internet, a work area and telephone.
-We also provide modern on-site laundry facilities and light housekeeping services.
+Our residence offers 4 styles of suites for accommodation.
+Every suite has a TV, internet, a work area and telephone.
+We also provide on-site laundry facilities, maintenance and light housekeeping services.

 Connect With Ontario Tech University